Manuscript Rejected After Only 20 Pages? What gives?

 18 random thoughts about creativity – Not just for writers

 What can we say about creativity?
-Joel Friedlander, a self-published author and book designer who blogs about book design, self-publishing and the indie publishing life at The Book Designer spends a lot of time being creative… and thinking about creativity.
+Joel Friedlander, a self-published author and book designer who blogs about book design, self-publishing and the indie publishing life at spends a lot of time being creative… and thinking about creativity.
 “Where do ideas come from?” he asks.
 If you don’t know, that’s okay.
-Friedlander asserts, “nobody else knows […]
+Friedlander asserts, “nobody else knows either.”
+But […]

 7 tips for aspiring children’s writers from author Audrey Vernick